-Crossroads offers free, bilingual business training to support local aspiring food entrepreneurs.
+Crossroads provides free, bilingual business training to support local aspiring food entrepreneurs.
 The 10-part workshop series makes sometimes difficult-to-find and difficult-to-understand information more accessible, and covers food safety basics, business fundamentals, and everything in between.
-The soon-to-open shared-use Takoma Park Silver Spring Community Kitchen will provide an affordable means of production.
+The new shared-use Takoma Park Silver Spring Community Kitchen will provide an affordable means of production.

 - Bilingual English/Spanish instruction